davekirby/EFFProject/notes/User Manual notes.md

 Write user guide on how to use the library.

 # Context
 intro to GP and FIS?
 Maybe copy from the body of the report and cut down.
+Or copy back into the report.

+Need to give enough information to make the hyperparams and other params understandable.

 # General (both classifier and RL)